kura/blackhole/docs/source/index.rst

 and `await <https://docs.python.org/3/reference/expressions.html#await>`_
 statements available in Python 3.5 and above.

-While Blackhole is an MTA (mail transport agent), none of the actions performed via SMTP or SMTPS are actually processed and no email or sent or delivered.
+While blackhole is an MTA (mail transport agent), none of the actions performed via SMTP or SMTPS are actually processed and no email or sent or delivered.

-You can tell Blackhole how to handle mail that it receives.
+You can tell blackhole how to handle mail that it receives.
 It can accept all of it, bounce it all or randomly do either of those two actions.
 No matter how you choose to configure it, the email is never actually delivered, it just appears to have been delivered or bounced.

-Think of Blackhole sort of like a honeypot in terms of how it handles mail, but it's specifically designed with testing in mind.
+Think of blackhole sort of like a honeypot in terms of how it handles mail, but it's specifically designed with testing in mind.

 Why?